dapperlabs/dapper-contracts/README.md

 ### Recovery Key

 The `recovery key` is an ephemeral key that exists only in memory on the clients device for a brief moment.
-The key is generated and used to sign the `backup transaction` and then erased from memory.
-The wallet contract keeps track of the public address of the `recovery key` that signed the `backup transaction`.
+The key is generated and used to sign the `recovery transaction` and then erased from memory.
+The wallet contract keeps track of the public address of the `recovery key` that signed the `recovery transaction`.

-### Backup Transaction
+### Recovery Transaction

-The `backup transaction` is a transaction signed by the `recovery key`.
+The `recovery transaction` is a transaction signed by the `recovery key`.
 This transaction authorizes the **RECOVERY** operation.
 The **RECOVERY** operation is defined as the one time atomic removal of all existing `device keys` and the assignment of the `backup key` as the sole `device key`.

-It should be noted that the `backup transaction` in and of itself is of no use to anyone without the corresponding `backup key`.
+It should be noted that the `recovery transaction` in and of itself is of no use to anyone without the corresponding `backup key`.

 ### Backup Key

-The `backup-key` is a key that is used in conjunction with the `backup transaction` in order to perform a **RECOVERY**.
+The `backup key` is a key that is used in conjunction with the `recovery transaction` in order to perform a **RECOVERY**.

-It should be noted that the `backup-key` in and of itself is of no use to anyone without the corresponding `backup transaction`.
+It should be noted that the `backup key` in and of itself is of no use to anyone without the corresponding `recovery transaction`.

-In the Dapper client interface, the `backup-key` is stored in the users "Recovery Kit" in [mini private key format](https://en.bitcoin.it/wiki/Mini_private_key_format).
+In the Dapper client interface, the `backup key` is stored in the users "Recovery Kit" in [mini private key format](https://en.bitcoin.it/wiki/Mini_private_key_format).

 ### Device Keys